hazemabubaker/RPA-Onboarding-Procedure/README.md

 # RPA and UIPath Onboarding Procedure

 ## Overview
-<p>Our goal is to provide a mechanism through which new employees acquire the necessary knowledge, skills, and behaviors to become effective Xocialive members.</p>
+Our goal is to provide a mechanism through which new employees acquire the necessary knowledge, skills, and behaviors to become effective Xocialive members.

 ![](img/RPA_Onboarding_Process_Outline.png)